SeldonIO/alibi/docs-gb/api/alibi/explainers/anchors/text_samplers.md

 neighbors(word: str, tag: str, top_n: int) -> dict
 ```

-Find similar words for a certain word in the vocabulary.

 | Name | Type | Default | Description |
 | ---- | ---- | ------- | ----------- |
 | `word` | `str` |  | Word for which we need to find similar words. |